mngatewood/tech-den/README.md

 ## How to Use

+### Installing Dependencies

 In the project directory run:

     bundle install

 to install all the dependencies.

+### Setting Up the Database

+    rake db:create
+    rake db:migrate

+will create and build a local database for development and testing.

 ### Running the Server Locally